sshniro/zap-docs/source/includes/explore.md

 <aside class="success">
 Welldone!
 Now ZAP has crawled the application using the Spider and the Ajax Spider.
-Move on to the attacking section to learn how to find vulnerabiltities using the indentitfied resources.
+Move on to the attacking section to learn how to find vulnerabilities using the identified resources.
 </aside>